 I love the fact that the Chase Sapphire Reserve comes with a $300 travel credit.
 This credit is incredibly easy to use since it applies to any travel purchase, and since it is added automatically to your card as you use it.

 Further, I frequently use the Priority Pass Select membership that comes with this card, which allows entry into more than 1,300 airport lounges around the globe.
-The lounge benefit is particularly useful to me since it gives me a quiet place to escape to in the airport.
-Not only that, but I save money by popping into the airport lounge for drinks and snacks.
+The lounge benefit is particularly useful to me since it gives me a quiet place to escape in the airport.
+Plus, I save money by popping into the airport lounge for drinks and snacks.

 5. Consumer protections and insurance